fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ```
 In our example above, we define a `accept_block` method with two parameters, `str` and `&block` on `line 1-3`.
 By prepending `&` to the `block` parameter, we are telling Ruby that the object passed as an argument to `block` should be a block.
 On `line 9`, we call the `accept_block` method, passing the string object `'Joe'` to the `str` parameter, and the block `{ |string| puts "The string object passed is #{string}" }` to the `block` parameter.
 As this method executes, the `&` symbol means that Ruby will try to convert the block to a `Proc` object and assign it to the local variable `block`.

-The conversion is successful - ordinarily, we cannot assign blocks to local variables - however, as the block is now converted to a `Proc` object, we can assign it to a local variable `block` and pass it as an object to the `call_proc` method.
+The conversion is successful - ordinarily, we cannot assign blocks to local variables - however, as the block is now converted to a `Proc` object, we can assign it to a local variable `block` and pass it as an argument to the `call_proc` method.
 The `call_proc` method, defined on `lines 5-7` has two parameters, `block` and `str`.
 The `block` parameter expects to be passed a `Proc` object, as on execution, the `call_proc` method will attempt to invoke the `Proc#call` instance method, passing the string object `'Joe'` to the `str` parameter.
 As the `Proc` object executes, it executes the code that was originally in the block - it outputs a string `"The string object passed is Joe"` and returns `nil`.
 ```ruby
 def some_method(str)
   yield(str)